jackwalker64/reflect/README.md

 * Go to the `reflect` directory (containing `setup.py`) and run: `sudo pip3 install -e .`
 * Run e.g. `python3 start.py -f examples/example5_slideshow.py -V graph.png`

+## Controls

+In the console:
+* `q` – Quit
+* `space` – Force reload

+In the preview window:
+* Middle click on the video area to play/pause
+* Press the spacebar to play/pause